Contact

 Frequently Asked Questions

-Yes, in the event of a substantial change in income or circumstances, the alimony can be adjusted through consultation or legal proceedings.
+Yes.
+In the event of a substantial change in circumstances, such as a significant drop in income, job loss, or the long-term cohabitation of the recipient, maintenance can be adjusted through consultation or legal proceedings.
+A modification request requires current financial substantiation.

 Logo of the Dutch Bar Association